jnields/febs/ReadMe.md

 ####  `entry` property override

-Above we are creating our own entry points, instead of using the [defaults](#default-configuration).
-We specify the path where our javascript code lives.
-In the above example, we are using a java-like file structure.
+In the `febs-config.json` example above we are creating our own entry points, instead of using the [defaults](#default-configuration).
+We specify the path where our javascript and styles live.

 #### `output` property override

-Above we are override
+In the `febs-config.json` example above we change the default output path to the java classpath where an java asset injector will be able to read for injection.

+#### Example configuration output
 Given the above example, FEBS will generate two bundles at the following paths:

     ./target/classes/dist/details.1234.js